Bill Nagy (American football)

-Bill Nagy (born October 26, 1987) is a former American football center and guard who played in the National Football League (NFL) for the Dallas Cowboys.
-He played college football for the University of Wisconsin.
+Bill Nagy (born October 26, 1987) is an American former professional football player who was a center and guard for the Dallas Cowboys of the National Football League (NFL).
+He played college football for the Wisconsin Badgers.
 He was also a member of the Detroit Lions of the NFL.

-Early years
+Early life

 Nagy attended Hudson High School, where he was a three-time all-conference and a two-time all-state selection at guard in football.
 He also earned two letters in baseball and one in basketball.

-He started only three games at right guard during his first three years at the University of Wisconsin.
+He started only three games at right guard during his first three years at the University of Wisconsin–Madison.
 In 2009, he only played in three games after suffering an off the field injury in a moped accident.
 As a senior, he started eight of Wisconsin's thirteen games at three different positions (guard, center and tight end).

 Professional career

 Dallas Cowboys

-Nagy was selected in the seventh round (252nd overall) of the 2011 NFL Draft by the Dallas Cowboys.
+Nagy was selected in the seventh round (252nd overall) of the 2011 NFL draft by the Dallas Cowboys.
 After starting four games at left guard in his rookie season, he suffered a fractured ankle while playing against the New England Patriots and was placed on the injured reserve list on October 18.

 During the first week of training camp in 2012, he suffered a severe sprain on the same ankle he had fractured the previous season.
 On August 14, he was waived/injured with the intention of placing him on the injured reserve list.